Stuart Baxter: Playing career

 Baxter began his playing career with Preston North End in 1973.
 He joined Scottish club Dundee United in October 1975, but was released the following month after playing only for the reserve team.
 He then returned to England with Stockport County.
-Baxter then moved to Australia, Sweden and the United States respectively with South Melbourne FC, Helsingborgs IF and San Diego Sockers.
+Baxter then moved to Australia, Sweden and the United States respectively with South Melbourne, Helsingborgs IF and San Diego Sockers.
 His playing career ended in 1983.

 While playing for South Melbourne, Baxter was called up to train with the Australia national team, and played for Australia in unofficial matches against a Queensland XI and Partizan Belgrade in 1979.
 As he had not obtained Australian citizenship, he had to be withdrawn from the squad to play against New Zealand when the match was classified as an official international.

 Coaching career

 Baxter returned to Scandinavia to begin his coaching career; he worked with Örebro SK's youth team.
 In 1986, he was appointed manager of minor Norwegian side IF Skarp.
 The following year he landed a larger managerial role with Portuguese team Vitória de Setúbal before returning to Sweden for a three-year stint at Halmstads BK between 1988 and 1991.
 In his first year with Halmstad he guided them to promotion to the Allsvenskan but the club was relegated at the end of his tenure.
 Baxter moved to Japan to first coach Sanfrecce Hiroshima, between 1992 and 1994, and then Vissel Kobe, in 1997.
 He took over as manager of Kobe only days after an earthquake caused devastation in the city and spent two weeks living in a makeshift caravan in the club car park.